Aruba: Infrastructure

 There are three sewage treatment plants at Zeewijk, Parkietenbos and Bubali.
-The one in Bubali (near the bird sanctuary) is 4 decades old and is processing over 8,000 m3 (10,000 cu. yd.) per day, around double its original capacity of 4,500 m3 (5900 cu. yd.) per day (due to Aruba's growth).
-A solid waste landfill (16 hectares; 40 acres) is located at Parkietenbos.
+The one in Bubali (near the bird sanctuary) is 4 decades old and is processing over 8000 m3 per day, around double its original capacity of 4500 m3 per day (due to Aruba's growth).
+A solid waste landfill (16 ha) is located at Parkietenbos.
 The capacity is between 130 and 150 kilotons per year.
 Sometimes there are huge spontaneous fires creating pollution.

 There are two telecommunications providers: government-based Setar, and privately owned Digicel.
 Digicel is Setar's competitor in wireless technology using the GSM platform.